unparalleled-js/docs-1/connectors/wrike/update-project-action.md

 Folders/projects are one of the main ways to organize, manage, and report on work within Wrike.

 This action updates a specific project in Wrike.
-You can change the project name, parent project, add or modify the title and description, as well as modify sharing users;
+You can change the project name, parent project, add or modify the title and description, as well as modify sharing users.

 ![Update project action](/assets/images/connectors/Wrike/update-project-action.png)
 *Update project action*